Durable Quality & Reasonable Prices

 F04 Third Reich Battle Flags -World War II

-This was the national war ensign of the Third Reich and used by the land forces of Nazi Germany.
+This was the national war ensign or flag of the Third Reich and used by the armed forces of Nazi Germany.
+It was introduced on November 7, 1935 on the same day that the universal national draft was begun in Germany.

 $25.00 +s/h